NASA-DEVELOP/VOCAL/docs/source/tutorial.rst

 Using the Database
 ------------------

 One of the defining features of VOCAL is the ability to import and export shapes to a database, this can help researchers share information about aerosols and their trajectory.
-The database can be accessed under the *polygon* menu, offering to either *import from database* or *export to database* .
-Let's start with exporting.
+The database can be accessed under the *polygon* menu, offering to either *import from database* or *export to database*.
+Let's start with creating and selecting a database.

+Creating a Database
+###################

+By default, VOCAL uses the database file *CALIPSOdb.db* located in the *VOCAL/db* folder.
+However, you are free to create your own database elsewhere.
+Simply go to the *polygon* menu and select *create database*.
+You may name it whatever you like, and VOCAL will create it.
+When you create a new database, VOCAL will automatically switch to it.
+However, if you already have a CALIPSO database you would like to use, then you can simply select it.

+Selecting a Database
+####################

+To select a database created by VOCAL, simply go to the *polygon* menu and select *select database*.
+The tool will then prompt you to select your desired CALIPSO database.
+Once selected, all operations in the *polygon* menu will utilize this database.
+This can be useful if you would like to use a database on a shared folder.

 Exporting Shapes
 ################